ArturKowal/work-time-management/README.md

 # Employee Time Tracking System
+# This repository concerns a server-side application created in Django
 ## Introduction:
 This project has been developed as part of an engineering thesis to create an employee time tracking system for small businesses.
 This system allows for time tracking through a mobile application and a web platform.